Laf111/CEMU-Batch-Framework/README.md

 - move or copy your mlc01 data when asked;
 - launch all your games a first time using the shortcuts created for the current user (boot to the menu is sufficient) to let BatchFw collect your settings, get your transferable cache and create a save for the current user.

-If you use some external mlc01 folder(s) or a/some CEMU install(s) per user, repeat the last two steps for each user.
+If you use an/some external mlc01 folder(s) or a/some CEMU install(s) per user, repeat the last two steps for each user.

 When done, you can copy the whole directory containing your games and BatchFw install folder on an external drive to make your games library portable.
 To play on a new host, install CEMU on the new host and install BatchFw from the external device to  create shortcuts (users already defined on another host are imported automatically, online files as well).